Acid Reflux - Causes, Symptoms and Treatment

 There’s little evidence to suggest that home remedies for acid reflux work.
 For example, drinking milk can actually make heartburn worse.
 Instead, there’s some simple things you can do that may improve your symptoms, especially when taken with acid reflux medicines.

-Keeping a food diary on what food and drink triggers your heartburn can be helpful in identifying the products that aggrevate and agree with your body, in addition to losing weight if you’re overweight.
+Keeping a food diary on what food and drink triggers your heartburn can be helpful in identifying products that aggravate and agree with your body.
+This in addition to losing weight if you’re overweight.
 Studies show that having excess weight, especially around the abdominal area, can add pressure to your stomach, increasing the risk of the backflow of acid in the oesophagus.

 Eating smaller meals and sitting up for longer after them can help, too, as well as quitting smoking.
 When you’re eating, it’s best to avoid wearing tight clothing around your stomach, like tight bottoms and belts.
 Again, this puts unnecessary pressure on your stomach.